Ken104-web/my-js-project/README.md

 Licenced by GPL license.

 # How to run Locally
-    All you need is
+All you need is:
 Phone or a laptop

  # Installation used
-  Run to the Github page, fork and clone the remote repository using the link below "git@github.com:Ken104-web/js-assignments.git."
+  Run to the Github page, fork and clone the remote repository using the link below
+      "git@github.com:Ken104-web/js-assignments.git."
   Open a code editor and have fun
   # technology used
   html